 I feel continuous inspiration to keep moving forward for the next generation.
 For our children and for yours.
 They must experience such natural wonders as we have.
 I am also incredibly inspired by my husband, the CEO and Founder of WildAid, Peter Knights.
 We have enjoyed 17 years of marriage.
 Peter is tireless traversing the earth for seven months of the year to spread the message “When the Buying Stops, the Killing Can Too”.

 We just launched our campaign with the U. S Fish and Wildlife Service to raise awareness about the illegal wildlife trade here.
 Most people don’t know much about it.
 For example, many trinkets and souvenirs they purchased abroad are often made of ivory or other illegal wildlife products.
 Just last month (September), New York confiscated $4.5 million in illegal ivory from Metropolitan Fine Art and Antiques.
 It was the largest seizure in NY history.
 Estimations place the illegal trade in wildlife to be worth $10-20 billion dollars a year.
 Though trafficking in arms, drugs, and people continue to be more profitable.

 We are raising awareness about the crisis that lions are facing as well as our ongoing campaigns on sharks, elephants, rhinos, manta rays and pangolins.
 We have a climate change campaign in China as well, and James Cameron and Arnold Schwarzenegger just did a PSA with us that will come out soon.

 Please go on our website www.wildaid.org and sign up for our online newsletters.
 Introducing us to people that may be able to help us is very effective.

-Join Peter and I on a WildAid trip to Africa in June of 2017.
-We can also take you to the Galapagos (we have a WildAid boat there with Angermeyer Cruises) or Mexico to swim with whale sharks.
+Peter and Corie Knights will also host a WildAid trip to Africa in June of 2017.
+Additionally, they can take you to the Galapagos (they have a WildAid boat there with Angermeyer Cruises) or Mexico to swim with whale sharks.